 Daily bandage changes or temporary leg braces created by your vet are hard to manage as your dog’s leg heals.
 But what other options are there?
-How do you ensure your pet has the leg support they need to heal properly?
+How do you ensure your pet has the leg support they need to heal correctly?

 1. Where is Your Dog’s Leg Injury?